anishsarum/trading-strategy/readme.md

 The trading strategy uses the following indicators to make trading decisions:
 - **Moving Averages (SMA)**: To identify trends and confirm buy/sell signals.
 - **MACD (Moving Average Convergence Divergence)**: To measure momentum and detect trend changes.
-- **Sentiment Analysis**: To gauge market sentiment using simulated sentiment scores (to be replaced with more advanced techniques).
+- **Sentiment Analysis**: Currently simulated using random sentiment scores (to be replaced with actual sentiment analysis based on news or social media).
 - **Capital Allocation**: Based on the potential of each stock, with higher potential stocks receiving larger portions of capital.

 ### Strategy Goals:
 - **Trend Identification**: Using moving averages and MACD to spot trends.
 - **Entry and Exit Optimization**: Determining optimal times to buy and sell based on both technical indicators and sentiment.
-- **Risk Management**: Incorporating stop-loss and take-profit levels to protect the portfolio from significant losses.
+- **Risk Management**: Future plans to incorporate stop-loss and take-profit levels to protect the portfolio from significant losses.

 ## Contributing

-This project is part of a competition entry and is not open for contributions.
+This project is part of a competition entry and is not open for contributions at this time.
 For discussions or inquiries about the strategy, please contact me directly.

 ## License